The Magi and the Christmas

 of Jesus for reasons only known to God.
 But it

-certainly seems like special revelation for the Magoi could have been one of the
+certainly seems like special revelation for the Magi could have been one of the

 reasons.